 How does overfishing happen?

-The causes of overfishing can be placed into these three categories:
+The causes of overfishing can be put into these three categories:

-All over the world, many fishing industries have huge vessels, equipment and technology that they can deploy deep into the oceans.
-They can stay on the oceans for weeks and months and even process the fish before they come back ashore.
-Experts believe that all the world’s equipment combined is enough to fish on 4 earth-like planets.
+All over the world, many fishing industries have large vessels, equipment, and technology that they can deploy deep into the oceans.
+They can stay on the seas for weeks and months and even process the fish before they come back ashore.
+Experts believe that all the world’s equipment combined is enough to fish on four Earth-like planets.

-This involves using nets, fishing methods and other equipment that catch too much fish to a degree that they are endangered.
+It involves using nets, fishing methods, and other equipment that catch too much fish to a degree that they are endangered.
 It also involves catching other sea animals other than fish in the process.
 These are called By-catch.
-In many cases by-catch is destroyed and thrown back into the sea.
-This is called Discards, and may include cetaceans, turtles, sharks, seabirds, youngfish, corals and invertebrates like starfish, crabs, sea urchins, brittle stars, mollusks, sponges and worms.
-They also catch very little fishes and prevent them from growing to reproduce.
+In many cases, by-catch is destroyed and thrown back into the sea.
+This is called Discards and may include cetaceans, turtles, sharks, seabirds, young fish, corals, and invertebrates like starfish, crabs, sea urchins, brittle stars, mollusks, sponges, and worms.
+They also catch young fishes and prevent them from growing to reproduce.

-Some fishing methods like Bottom Trawling are know to catch all kinds of fish and animals, with the bulk of it discarded.
+Some fishing methods like Bottom Trawling are known to catch all kinds of fish and animals, with the bulk of it discarded.

 Economic and Food Needs:

-The amount of fishes that fishing industries bring ashore depends on the market and needs of consumers.
-In the past century, humans have multiplied in many folds and the need for food and fish has also multiplied.
-This, together with economic ambitions of fisheries have forced them to catch more fish that the oceans can replace.
+The amount of fish that fishing industries bring ashore depends on the market and needs of consumers.
+In the past century, humans have multiplied in many folds, and the need for food and fish has also multiplied.
+That, together with the economic ambitions of fishing industries has forced them to catch more fish than the oceans can replace.

-Now, let us quickly take a look at some very important terms before we go further in the problems that overfishing causes.
+Now, let us quickly take a look at some very important terms before we go further into the problems that overfishing causes.